SAAAM485/Admin-Dashboard/README.md

 # Admin-Dashboard

-Currently works for 2k monitors.
+Currently works for 2k monitors only.